enricopisoni/SHERPA-simulation/README.md

 ## Current existing modules
 The python code in this repository is used in the SHERPA interface, available at https://aqm.jrc.ec.europa.eu/Section/Sherpa/Background.
 The SHERPA interface uses emissions at 2015 (CAMSv4.2 emissions), EMEP air quality model to derive the source receptor relationships, and meteorology at 2015.
+The spatial resolution in the SHERPA interface is 0.1x0.1 degrees.

 In particular, the SHERPA interface uses the code of the following modules:

 -  Module 1 (scenario assessment): to simulate the impact on air quality of a specific emission reduction scenario